Deratiseur/Follower_It/Derats_Follower_it/Follower_it readme.txt

 	Removal of the "Corpse as in POE" option for "Followers cannot die", replaced by "Awakening by wand".
-v6: added option "agonizing corpse" instead of the tombstone. v6.1: False death no longer attracts cowled wizards.
+v6: added option "agonizing corpse" instead of the tombstone. v6.1: False death no longer attracts cowled wizards. v6.2: The potion was not infinite (again, forgot to copy a file in Github).
+      After several followirisation/reintegration/false deaths, the reanimation wand no longer worked: the follower remained "dead" indefinitely.
+Attempted to fix this (not sure).
+	  Added in the readme note that followers don't like to be attacked/targeted by an allied spell.